 his colleagues were protected by the right to fair use when

-they sampled the scratchy voices of Eli Wallach & co, from THE GOOD, THE BAD & THE
+they sampled the scratchy voices of Eli Wallach & co, THE BAD & THE

 UGLY.
 The resulting songs harmed no one, expanded the possibilities

-of the medium, and increased to the sales of old Spaghetti
+of the medium, and contributed to the sales of old Spaghetti

 Western video tapes.